 Occupations and Workforce

-When you are in Fosters, you'll notice that it is more blue-collar than most other communities in America.
-36.64% of Fosters’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Fosters is a blue-collar town, with 36.64% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Fosters is a town of sales and office workers, service providers and construction workers and builders.
 There are especially a lot of people living in Fosters who work in office and administrative support (13.77%), management occupations (8.01%) and sales jobs (7.43%).

 Also of interest is that Fosters has more people living here who work in computers and math than 95% of the places in the US.